 There is no cost to the athlete to join Special Olympics Wisconsin.
 There may be a minimal cost involved in participating.
 No athlete will be denied participation based on economic circumstances.

 - Contact the Regional Athletic Director in your region.

 - Obtain and complete the Athlete Release Form and the Athlete Medical Form or download the forms below.

 - Return your form(s) to the Special Olympics Wisconsin State Office.
 Our mailing address is 2310 Crossroads Dr., Ste.
 1000, Madison, WI 53718.
 You may also email your form(s) to email@example.com

 - All new athletes must have both forms on file before they begin practicing.
-Medical deadline dates are strictly enforced for upcoming competitions.
-Please work closely with your coach, Agency Manager and/or the Athlete Medical Records Manager at the State Office to make sure medical deadlines are met.
-It is your responsibility to maintain a valid medical form with Special Olympics Wisconsin Headquarters.
+Medical deadline dates are strictly enforced.
+The Registration Cover Letter below provides the medical deadline dates for each sports season.
+Please work closely with your coach, Agency Manager and/or the Athlete Medical Records Manager at the State Office to ensure medical deadlines are met.
+An athlete’s medical form must remain valid through the last day of the state competition in which they wish to compete.
+It is your responsibility to maintain a valid medical form with Special Olympics Wisconsin.

 Why is the Athlete Release Form and the Athlete Medical Form necessary?